 These firms’ national networks can also be beneficial when you need a national rolodex.
-This can prove useful on things like investment sales listings and sources of equity.
-Most national firms have access to robust databases of investors across the United States that can get your property in front of a wide array of potential buyers.
+This can prove useful on things like commercial real estate investment sales listings and sources of equity.
+Most national firms have access to robust databases of commercial real estate investors across the United States that can get your property in front of a wide array of potential buyers.

 Access to Macroeconomic Trends & Research

-Most national firms have invested in providing their brokers, property managers and clients with market research.
+Most national firms provide their brokers, property managers and clients with market research.
 They often have research platforms dedicated to identifying trends and using data to provide macromarket insights.